 - A maximum of six items per bag are mailed in a reusable shipping bag.

 - The check-out period for each item is 3 weeks.
 The items can be renewed by phone if no one is waiting.

 The Books by Mail Homebound Delivery Service is funded through the Evergreen Park Public Library Foundation.

 The Office of Citizens' Services mini-bus provides service to Evergreen Park senior citizens and disabled adults.
 Click here for more information.

-PLOWS is a social service agency focusing on services to seniors 60 and older.
-It offers a variety of services especially designed to help low income seniors in Palos, Lemont, Orland, and Worth townships.
-Contact PLOWS at 708.361.0219 or from their website at www.plows.org.
+Pathlights is a social service agency that provides resources, advocacy, programs, and services to adults 60 years of age and over, adults with disabilities, their caregivers, families and friends in Palos, Lemont, Orland, and Worth townships.
+Contact Pathlights at 708.361.0219 or from their website at www.pathlights.org.

 Resource List for the Blind and Visually Handicapped